backstage/backstage/docs/frontend-system/building-plugins/04-built-in-data-refs.md

 ## Built-in extension data references

-Data references help to define the input & output of an extension.
-A data ref is uniquely identified through there `id`.
-Through the data ref strong typing is enforced for the input/output of the extension.
+Data references help to define the inputs and outputs of an extension.
+A data ref is uniquely identified through its `id`.
+Through the data ref, strong typing is enforced for the input/output of the extension.

 ### Core Extension Data